Bon-Appetit/porn-domains/README.md

 ### 🛡️ Usage & Liability

 This is not a definitive or comprehensive list of all adult domains.
-By using it, you acknowledge that false positives (innocent domains blocked) and false negatives (porn sites not yet included) may occur.
-You assume any risks associated with over-blocking or under-blocking.
-The maintainers are not liable for damages or losses due to the use of this list.
+By using it, you acknowledge that false positives (innocent domains being blocked) and false negatives (porn sites not yet included) may occur.
+You assume all risks associated with over-blocking or under-blocking.
+The maintainers are not liable for any damages or losses resulting from your use of this list.